vijayanajay/st_final/docs/tests/test_feature_generator.py.md

 # Feature Generator Test Module Documentation

 ## Overview
 This module contains tests for the feature generator functionality in the stock trading application.
+All tests directly target the primary API functions (add_*) rather than legacy aliases (calculate_*), with separate minimal tests to verify the legacy functions correctly delegate to their primary counterparts.

 ## Key Testing Principles